January 9-12, 2025

 7pm performance by the University of South Carolina Bassoon Studio in Watson Lobby

-7:30 Recital featuring performers: Michael Burns, Telma Diaz, Carlos Manuel López Soria, Shannon Lowe, Leigh Muñoz, Angela Santiago, Cornelia Sommer
+7:30 Recital featuring performers: Jasmin Arakawa, Michael Burns, Telma Diaz, Francisco Joubert Bernard, Carlos Manuel López Soria, Shannon Lowe, Kathleen McLean, Leigh Muñoz, Giovanni A. Perez, Ivy Ringel, Angela Santiago, Cornelia Sommer

 Thursday Evening Reception Sponsored by Fox Products